zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 [end of dialogue]

 Our dialogue begins with Wanda saying to George, “I  just heard the news” – I just received this information.
 “You’re moving to M cQuillanland?”
 George says, “I am.
 I’ve decided to retire abroad.”
-“To retire” (re tire) is to stop working, usually later in your life when you already have enough mon ey and you no longer have to work anymore.
+“To retire” (re tire) is to stop working, usually later in your life when you already have enough money and you no longer have to work anymore.
 “Abroad” (abroad) is a term we use  to describe other countries – another country, not your own country.
 If you tra vel abroad, you go to different countries when you travel.
 If you retire abroad, yo u go to live in a different country after you’ve finished your work.

 Wanda says, “Why?”
 George says, “It makes a lot of sense for people with a fixed income.”
 “It makes a lot of sense” (sense) me ans it is logical.
 It is something that seems reasonable.
 “Fixed income” describes a s ituation where you only receive a certain amount of money each month, usual ly because you have retired and are not getting money from a job.

 You are instead getting money perhaps from what we would call a “pension” (pension), where a company or the government gives you money every month when you retire, or you have invested money – you h ave put your money in things like stocks and bonds and other ways of earn ing money with your money – and are taking money each month from that money you  have invested.
 That’s a “fixed income.”
 “Fixed” (fixed) means you don’t cha nge it.
 Once it’s established, once it is determined, it doesn’t change.

 “Social Security,” George says, “will only go so fa r here, but the cost of living is much lower in other countries, including McQuillanl and.”
-“Social Security” is the name of the U.S. government program that gives mone y to people who are old, who have worked their entire life, and now need mon ey to live on.
+“Social Security” is the name of the U.S. government program that gives mone y to people who are old, who have worked their entire life, and now need money to live on.
 Social Security also gives money to people who are disabled – that is, they don’t have the full use of their body for some reason, perhaps they hav e a disease or an illness, and they need help because they can’t work.

 Normally, Social Security refers to people who have  worked and have given the government money throughout their life, and now get  that money or some of that money back from the government.
-Often it’s more mon ey than they gave to the government.
+Often it’s more money than they gave to the government.
 That’s one of the problems with our Soc ial Security system.
 But, this dialogue is simply saying that the money that a ret ired person gets from this government program called Social Security will only  go so far.
 That expression, “to only go so far,” means that it is limited.
 Real ly, it means it’s not enough.
 It’s less than what you really need.

 George says, “The cost of living is much lower in o ther countries.”
 The “cost of living” refers to the amount of money you need to s pend each month in order to live.
 That would include your rent for your apartme nt, your food, your transportation, your health insurance, your movies,  your Coca-Cola – all of these things could be part of your cost of living.
 George  says, “The cost of living is much lower” – is less – “in other countries.”
 This is something that a lot of American retirees realize, and for that reason they  decide to move to another country where it doesn’t cost as much money to live .

 The majority of people, of course, don’t move to an other country after they retire, but there are some people who decide that this is a  good option for them.
-George says, “I can live it up at a fraction of the cost o f living modestly here.”
+George says, “I can live it up at a fraction of the cost of living modestly here.”
 The expression “to live it up” means to live in a very enjoyable and fun way by spending usually lots of money.
 If you want to go o ut every night, and have a drink at a bar, and see a movie, and eat at a very nice restaurant, you would need to spend a lot of money, in a city like Los An geles, to be able to do that.

 But if you move to another country where things are  cheaper, where the cost of living is lower, you can still have a good time.
 Yo u can live it up, but not have to pay very much money to do it.
 The expression “at a fraction (fraction) of the cost” means at a much lower price, much more cheaply.
 A “ fraction” is something like one-half or one-third or one-fifth.
 It is less than  one.
 So, if it’s at a fraction of the cost, it is at a much lower cost to you.